Herbs To Use For Common Issues Your Rabbitry

 External Uses

 There is not much Lavender won’t do.
 Lavender is a great disinfectant of wounds, bites, rashes, skin infections, and small cuts.
 Its anti-inflammatory properties make the injuries less painful.
+In these situations, I like to keep lavender essential oil on hand.

 Internal Uses

-It is recommended for calming animals that are going through emotional trauma as well as behavioral training that might cause some stress to the animal.
-In these cases, dried herb fed to the animal on its feed is best.
-However, if the animal will not eat the dried herb make the Lavender into a tea and add it to their water before trying the Lavender essential oil.
-In emergencies such as the animal is acting out and could cause harm to itself or others using the essential oil is advised.
-Rub the oil on your hands and try to rub some on the animal’s nose and cheekbones to help the animal inhale the sent of the oil.
+In emergencies when the animal is acting out and it could cause harm to itself or others using the essential oil is advised.
+Rub the oil on your hands and try to rub some on the animal’s nose and cheekbones to help the animal inhale the scent of the oil.

 Depending on what you want to do with it depends on the form you should use.
-For issues like rashes, bug bites, minor injuries, diluted essential oil or salve would work the best.
-If you want the calming effect taking Lavender as a tea or for herbivores the dried herb is also a great choice.
+For issues like rashes, bug bites, and minor injuries, diluted essential oil or salve would work the best.
+If you want the calming effect take Lavender as a tea or for herbivores the dried herb is also a great choice.

 Risk warnings – Avoid using undiluted oils on animals with kidney problems.